nukah/nukah.github.io/content/me.md

 **Summary**

-Miple provides a crucial toolset for influencers and experts helping them share their expertise and knowledge with a broad audience.
-Combining all the parts in one single place:
+Miple provides an essential set of tools for influencers and experts, helping them to share their expertise and knowledge with a wide range of audiences.

+ All in one place:
-- Payment acquisition and money transfers
+- Acquisition and transfer of payments
-- Communication platform
+- Communication hub
-- Marketing integrations
+- Integrations with marketing
-- Individual planning and notifications
+- Customised scheduling and alerting

 **Technical**

-Miple is created on the Rails6 stack utilizing various external SaaS and custom-built solutions using Kubernetes, PostgreSQL, Redis, Clickhouse.
-With distributed functionality in mind, Miple is architectured with separate domains and separate functional applications organizing in scalable pipelines.
+Miple is built using Kubernetes, PostgreSQL, Redis and Clickhouse on top of the Rails6 stack, making use of various external SaaS and custom-built solutions.
+With distributed functionality in mind, Miple is architected with separate domains and separate functional applications.
+These are organised in scalable pipelines.

 #### 2020 - 2021